 Local sources told Anadolu Agency that two suspected al Qaeda militants were killed when a drone struck their motorbike in eastern Zinjibar, the capital of Abyan province.

-Al Jazeera however reported that the drone strike hit Ahwar, located in the same province, based on information from a security official, and that it killed two suspected fighters on a motorbike.
+Al Jazeera also reported that a drone strike killed two suspected fighters on a motorbike, based on information from a security official, although the source said it hit Ahwar, located in the same province.
 AFP also reported a security official providing the same details.

 Reuters reported two strikes based on information provided by tribal sources and residents, one of which hit a "vehicle" travelling on the outskirts of Ahwar.